Year 10

 Year 10 is the tenth year of compulsory education in schools in many countries including England, Australia, India, Northern Ireland, New Zealand and Wales.
 It is the tenth or eleventh year of compulsory education.
-It is approximately equivalent to ninth grade, "freshman year," or "Second year" in the US, and grade nine in Canada.
-It is the second to last year of compulsory education.
+It is approximately equivalent to Ninth grade or "first year" in the US, and grade nine in Canada.
+It is the penultimate year of compulsory education.
+Children in this year are generally 14 to 15 years old.

 Bangladesh

 In schools in Bangladesh Year 10 or Class Ten (X) is the tenth year after Kindergarten.
 It is the tenth full year of compulsory education, with children being admitted who are aged 15 by 1 September in any given academic year.
 Year 10 is usually the fourth year of Secondary school.
 During this year or by the end of Year 10, all qualifying students complete Secondary school.

 Australia

 In Australia, Year 10 is the eleventh year of compulsory education.
 Although there are slight variations between the states, most children in Year 10 are aged between fifteen and sixteen.
-Year 10 is the final year of compulsory education in Australia.
+Year 10 is the first year of senior compulsory education in Australia.
 Students may elect to opt out of the education program at this point.
 This leaves the student without a VCE certificate (similar certificates apply in other states), and most choose to attend TAFE or enter an apprenticeship.
-Until recently, students that completed Year 10 in New South Wales would obtain their School Certificate.
+Until 2011, students that completed Year 10 in New South Wales would obtain their School Certificate.